Quanghihicoder/Shop_Online/README.md

 2) Refund bidder whom are not success, Pay the seller

-3) Send revernue to admin
+3) Save revernue to admin